anthonymathenge/anthonymathenge/README.md

-# Anthony is what they call me
+# Anthony is what they call me...

 - I'm a Data Analyst, coder and aspiring ServiceNow Developer.
 I’m currently developing my technical skills and challenging myself with hands-on projects alongside my day job.